 The Long and the Short of it:

-After relocating to Chicago and writing for local rags such as Center Stage Chicago and Newcity Stage, Chris launched this site to go back to how he used to determine what to see… Rolling dice!
-He also got a few other writers to join in on the joy of randomly determined theatre.
-The writing staff now consists of Sarah Bowden, S. Margaret Wagner, and Kidder-Mostrom.
-Each week the dice are rolled, compared with a chart that lists 20 shows currently running or opening in Chicago, and then the writers head out to take in some theatre.
+The writing staff are Sarah Bowden, Maggie Wagner, and Rachel Simon.
+Each week the dice are rolled, compared with a chart that lists 20 shows currently running or opening in Chicago, and then the writers head out to see some theatre.
 Some is good.
 Some is bad.
 All of it is thoughtfully related to our readers and rated in our own characteristic way.

 Each week, we publish the chart that we used to find our shows, so that you might also have the chance to roll the dice on a night of Chicago theatre.
 It’s an exhilarating way to make up one’s mind.
 And a method that often takes you where you might not otherwise go.
-The best part, the randomness has always resulted in us seeing far more great shows than stinkers!
+The best part: the randomness normally results in us seeing far more great shows than stinkers!